Mary Eleanor Bowes (1749-1800)

 Later in life, with her first marriage to the 9th Earl of Strathmore over and her estate and wealth back intact, Mary Eleanor was free to explore her passion for botany.

-During the mid-eighteenth century, plant collecting had become increasingly fashionable and returning from a far off place with an exotic specimen was a real coup.
+It was at a time when plant collecting had become increasingly fashionable and returning from a far off place with an exotic specimen was quite the trophy.

 Mary Eleanor broadened her social circles and became well acquainted with two well-known natural scientists (then natural philosophers) and socialised with Joseph Banks, Captain Cook’s botanist on board the Endeavour.

 She went on to commission plant collector William Paterson to journey to South Africa where he would explore and search for rare and new species.
 Subsequently we know that seeds from his four pioneering explorations of the Cape ended up at Gibside.
 Unfortunately, no specimens survive.

 While Mary Eleanor’s love for botany is the reason for Gibside’s gardens today, she was never able to realise her potential as a natural historian in her own right.